 Skip to content

-Home ยป 3 Most Important Things in Real Estate; Never Location
+Home » 3 Most Important Things in Real Estate [Never Location]

-3 Most Important Things in Real Estate; Never Location
+3 Most Important Things in Real Estate [Never Location]

-What is the most important factor when investing in real estate?
+What are the 3most important things for investing in real estate?
 For nearly a century, we have been told its location, location, location.
 The word location is repeated three times for emphasis, but this could not be further from the truth.
-While the location of a property is often the most important attribute, it’s rarely a crucial factor in determining profitability.
-I am a small real estate investor with about 70 properties, and I’ve been doing this for over 15 years.
-If it’s not location, what are the 3 most important things in real estate?

 The 3 most important factors for success in real estate investing are price, price, and price.
 Everything else is a distant runner-up.
-For completeness, we can say that real estate’s 3 most important things are price, cash flow, and discipline.
+For completeness, we can say that real estate’s 3 most important things are price, cash flow, and leverage.

-The location of a single-family rental property is undoubtedly the number one factor in determining its selling price, but real estate investing is about earning a profit and not about paying the highest commission to an agent.
+The location of a single-family rental property is undoubtedly the number one factor in determining its selling price.
+Still, real estate investing is about earning a profit and not paying the highest commission to an agent.
 As investors, we don’t care what a property sells for.
 Our return is driven by the acquisition cost and revenues generated by the property.
 These revenues can be rental income or a property sale, but the return rate is primarily dictated by the price we pay for the property.

 Why Location is Irrelevant